phma/quadlods/README.md

 `quadlods test` and `quadlods longtest` test the program.

+`quadlods quadplot` plots the quadratic irrationals in a polar graph. r is the square root of the index in A322289; θ is the irrational mod 1, times 2π.

 `quadlods scatter` produces a scatter plot for each pair of quads; a 10-dimensional set produces 45 pages.
 Recommended number of iterations is 30000, with the plot getting too dark after 100000.
 You can see the effect of scrambling.

 `quadlods circle` plots the error of finding the area of two quarter-circles with each pair of quads.
 Again, the number of pages is a triangular number.
 Good pairs have a variety of forms and the error does not exceed 21.25 and is usually less than 5; bad pairs have a graph like one side of a trumpet, with a large error.
 Recommended number of iterations is 1048576.